drmartinezrabert/EcoSysEM/README.md

 - 'sd_paramName' for standard deviations (`sd`).
 - **[!]** Distinct column names will be considered as extra parameters (`extraParam`).<p>

 The user can get the data calling the attributes defined above.
-Here are a couple of examples:
+Here are some examples:
 ```python
 from envdef import WaterColumn
 from thermodynamics import ThSA